-It's August 12th and you haven't paid your rent yet.
+The first day of the month has come and gone.
+You haven't paid your rent yet.
 Your neighbour tells you not to worry.
-He says you are allowed to pay your rent up to three weeks late.
-Be careful about this kind of advice!
-The law says that a tenant must pay the rent on the first day of every month, unless the lease says something different.
+He says you can pay your rent up to three weeks late.
+Be careful about his advice!
+Legally, a tenant must pay the rent on the first day of every month, unless the lease says something different.

 As a tenant, what are my responsibilities?

 - You must pay your rent on the first day of every month, unless your lease says something else.